Make sense of your DNA

 Prebuilt panels

-Use ready-made panels for common review areas, then create your own when the case needs a different lens.
+Use ready-made panels for common topics, then create your own when something else catches your attention.

 102 prebuilt panels